P.O. Box 21142

 Office: (336) 703-2005

-Tonya McDaniel was elected as a county commissioner for District A in 2018.
-She's a Winston-Salem native from a military family who was raised in Ft.
+Tonya D. McDaniel was elected as a county commissioner for District A in 2018.
+She is a Winston-Salem native from a military family, who was raised in Ft.
 Jackson, S.C.
-She returned to Winston-Salem at age 20 to take care of her aunt.
-She graduated in 2012 from Winston-Salem State University with a Bachelor of Arts in Political Science and a minor in Public Administration.
+She received her undergraduate studies from Winston-Salem State University, and graduated with a Bachelor of Arts in Political Science and a minor in Public Administration.
 In 2016, she graduated from North Carolina Central University with a Masters in Public Administration.

-She works as a Human Resources director at United Health Centers, which operates Federally Qualified Health Centers that are governed by patients with a mission of providing quality, affordable holistic healthcare.
-United Health Centers has three locations with more than 50 employees that serves many thousands of patients a year.
+She is employed with United Health Centers, which operates the Federally Qualified Health Centers that are governed by patients with a mission of providing quality, affordable holistic healthcare.

 "I love this community and I'm committed to its progression," she said.

-Her community involvement includes being a member of many organizations like Meridian Lodge #308 Order of Eastern Star, PHA (30th District Jurisdiction of NC), Forsyth County Democratic Women, the Kernersville Chapter of National Women of Achievement, Inc, the Forsyth Chapter of the National Association of University Women, the Forsyth Chapter of American Business Women's Association and the Brown Chapter of WSSU National Alumni Association.
+Her community involvement includes being 2nd Vice Chair and a fully-paid Silver Life member of the NAACP Winston-Salem Branch Chapter.
+She’s also a member of many other organizations such as Zeta Phi Beta Sorority, Inc. (Nu Tau Zeta Chapter), Meridian Lodge #308 Order of Eastern Star, PHA (30th District Jurisdiction of NC), Daughters of Sethos Court #105, Forsyth County Democratic Women, Top Ladies of Distinction, Inc. (Winston-Salem Chapter), National Women of Achievement, Inc. (Kernersville Chapter), Forsyth Chapter of the National Association of University Women (Winston-Salem), the American Business Women's Association (Winston-Salem), and the Winston-Salem State University National Alumni and WSSU Chapter Alumni Association.
 She is a member of the N.C.
 Association of County Commissioners and the N.C.
 Association of Black County Commissioners.
 She's also a NC State Bar Certified Paralegal and Forsyth County Notary Public.

-McDaniel has three children and two grandchildren.
-In her spare time, she enjoys Zumba and knitting.
+McDaniel has three children and three grandchildren.
+In her spare time, she enjoys Zumba and playing Scrabble.